DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/concentrated-liquidity-uniswap.md

 ---
+## Evaulation

+##### What determines the level of liquidity concentration in concentrated liquidity AMM?

+- [x]  The narrowness of the range in which liquidity is provided
+- [ ]  The total amount of liquidity in the pool
+- [ ]  The number of liquidity providers participating
+- [ ]  The price of the tokens being traded

+##### In Scenario 1, why did Alice earn more fees than Carlos, even though they both provided the same liquidity?

+- [ ]  Alice provided liquidity in a more volatile price range
+- [x]  Alice had a higher concentration of liquidity within the specified range
+- [ ]  Alice's tokens were more valuable than Carlos's tokens
+- [ ]  Alice had more trading volume in her chosen range

+##### In Scenario 2, who has their liquidity within the range?

+- [ ]  Alice
+- [ ]  Bob
+- [x]  Carlos
+- [ ]  Alice and Bob

+---
 ## Final Thoughts

 When creating a position in a Concentrated Liquidity Automated Market Maker (AMM) like Uniswap V3, there are several key points to keep in mind to ensure an optimal strategy and manage risks effectively: